Team3128/team3128.github.io/members/index.md

 **NEW MEMBERS**
 <br>
 If you are interested in joining the team, come to our **Intro Day** on **August 26th at 3:00pm at the workshop**!
 The week of **8/29-9/2**, our shop will be open every day Monday - Friday for NarWeek, to give members a more extensive introduction to the team and what we do.
 On Intro Day, each of our five divisions (Mechanical, Controls, Business, Marketing, and Strategy) will be giving a brief introduction of what they do.
 Keep in mind that Narweek is **mandatory** for the departments you plan on applying to.

-Applications will open at the end of Narweek.
+**Applications will open on Wednesday, 8/31 at 6 PM and close at the end of Narweek on Friday, 9/2 at 11:30 PM.**

+Check back here for the application link when it opens!

 <!---After Intro Day is NarWeek, where every day we will dive headfirst into all that FRC has to offer, looking at all of the aspects of our team and how our departments work together to make Team 3128 run as best as it can. --->